Azure/azure-quickstart-templates/mysql-replication/README.md

 > $nic0.IpConfigurations[0].LoadBalancerInboundNatRules.removeRange(1,1)
 > Set-AzureNetworkInterface $nic0
 ```
-* Fail over MySQL from the old master to the new master
+* Fail over MySQL from the old master to the new master.
+On the slave, run the following, assuming slave 10.0.1.5 is to become the new master:
 ```sh
 mysql> stop slave;
 mysql> change master to master_host='10.0.1.5', master_user='admin', master_password='secret', master_auto_position=1;